 ESA Earth Observation Missions

-The primary objective of Sentinel-3 is marine observation, and it will study sea-surface topography, sea and land surface temperature, ocean and land colour.
-Composed of three satellites, the mission's primary instrument is a Radar Altimeter, but the polar-orbiting satellites will carry multiple instruments, including optical imagers as well.
+The primary objective of Sentinel-3 is marine observation, the mission studies sea-surface topography, sea and land surface temperature, ocean and land colour.
+Composed of two satellites, the mission's primary instrument is a Radar Altimeter, but the polar-orbiting satellites carry multiple instruments, including optical imagers as well.
 The first Sentinel-3 satellite was launched in 2016.

 With the objectives of Land and Ocean monitoring, Sentinel-1 is composed of two polar-orbiting satellites operating day and night, and performs Radar imaging, enabling them to acquire imagery regardless of the weather.
 The first Sentinel-1 satellite was launched on a Soyuz rocket from Europe's Spaceport in French Guiana on 03 April 2014.